Sri Punit Srimal

 While pondering on this, he realized that for him, purpose and being fruitful laid on the path of being the necessary booster that could get people to achieve their dreams, in terms of career growth.
 In bringing this to fruition, he founder Sindhar Indic National Growth and Empowerment Movement (SINGEM), now India’s largest vocation education network and an integrated business-to-business service provider.

 His expertise in diamonds cannot be left out.
 Sri Punit Srimal’s ‘Diamond Theory’ introduced a scientific approach to diamond cut grading and pricing.
 Its success led to his recognition as India’s ‘Diamond Guru’ by the Hindustan Times in 2001.

 Along with his expertise in skill development, he is also a phenomenal leader.
 His vision for SINGEM deserves accolades, his insightful decision to add a mentoring platform to the offering has created opportunities for novices, entry-level and mid-level practitioners to met experts and find out answers and help to their business and career challenges.

 Challenges He Has Faced over The Years as a Business Founder and Overcoming Them

 Secondly, at the initial stage, there was an issue of not being able to retain talented workers.
-This is a problem that most startups experience as a result of the inability to offer remunerations that are at par with industry standards, as a result, team members can be attracted to competition.
-Motivation outside financial stipends and good company culture were important to keeping great workers.
+This is a problem that most startups experience as a result of the inability to offer remunerations that are at par with industry standards, as a result, team members can be attracted to the competition.
+Motivation outside financial stipends and good company culture was important to keeping great workers.

 Being a good business manager means being able to keep the ship sailing even in tough storms.
 Today, seeing the achievements of SINGEM brings satisfaction to Sri Punit Srimal and other stakeholders.